How to dehumidify a Garage?

 Garages offer an ideal storage solution for your possessions, and whilst items may be safe from the elements, the temperature drops in the autumn and winter months can result in an increased moisture level in the air.
 These humidity levels lead to damp and mould damaging boxed up items as well as upholstery on any cars, motorbikes or wooden tools in the garage.

 We’ve dealt with a few damp garages recently, with these particular cases caused by external floor drainage issues or from plumbing leaks in the colder weather.

 A typical domestic garage, such as found attached to a detached or semi-detached house may be of concrete floor construction, with block or brick walls.
 These walls may be covered with plasterboard or a different finishing sheet material.

-- Floor preparation would mainly be removal of any floor coverings that may be restricting the evaporation of moisture out of the concrete, particularly removing linoleum floor covering if present.
+- Floor preparation would mainly be the removal of any floor coverings that may be restricting the evaporation of moisture out of the concrete, particularly removing linoleum floor covering if present.

+Our expert team will be able to guide you on which types of dehumidifiers will suit the space and your needs best.
 For any advice on humidity, water damage or damp levels in your home or commercial property, please contact us on 020 7760 7660 or email@example.com